NextGenSec-Github/Coding/Projects/Interacting & Building APIs/What Is an API.md

 - **Versioning:**
   - Managing changes and updates to APIs without disrupting existing applications.

+- **Example:** A banking API needs robust security measures to protect sensitive financial data, and versioning helps ensure that updates to the API don't break existing applications.

 ## Conclusion

 In conclusion, APIs play a pivotal role in modern software development, enabling seamless communication and collaboration between diverse applications and services.
-Understanding how APIs work and their various types is essential for developers in today's interconnected digital landscape.
+Understanding how APIs work and their various types is essential for developers in today's interconnected digital